Basic Data Management in the de.NBI Cloud

 4.3 Uploading data to the Object Storage

-We will now use the minio client to upload some data.
-In the guacamole SimpleVM instance, type:
+We will now use the MinIO client to upload some data.
+In the Guacamole SimpleVM instance, type:

 cd /mnt/volume